 This true story of an ordinary boy with an extraordinary face is perfect for fans of Wonder—now with exclusive paperback content!

-An elegant, heartwarming story about the profound connections between people and animals
+Award-winning author Molly Gloss' The Hearts of Horses is an elegant, heartwarming story about the profound connections between people and animals.

 A New York Times Bestseller

 Named a Best Essay Collection of the Decade by Literary Hub

 “Wholly original . . . the work of the newest major talent in fantasy.”—The Wall Street Journal